Ekenäs Archipelago National Park 6017

-The permit entitles the holder to fish in the Metsähallitus waters specified on the water area directory of the permit area.
-The water area directory is included with the site map as a PDF file.
+The permit entitles the holder to fish in the Metsähallitus waters specified on the water area directory of the permit area and/or on the permit area map.
+The water area directory is included with the map as a PDF file.

 Metsähallitus may revoke the permit if the permit terms are violated.

 In addition to the Metsähallitus permit fee, persons aged 18-64 must also pay the state fisheries management fee, unless the fishing being done is angling or ice fishing.